Umesh is a freelance writer contributing his creative writings on varied subjects in various sites and portals in the internet.

 Robin was in college pursuing commerce while his two sisters were in school.
 He was a stout well built young man and the sisters generally avoided confrontation with him.
 But everyone liked Robin as he always extended a helping hand to family members whenever the need arose.

-Robin had his raincoat and cap and took the bike but was not feeling to ride and was just walking with it.
-It was still silent out there but snowflakes were coming down slowly and silently.
-It could start heavy snowfall at any time, Robin was speculating.
+Robin took his raincoat and cap and also took the bike but was not feeling to ride and was just walking along it maneovring it with one hand.
+It was still silent out there and a few snowflakes were coming down slowly and silently.
+It might start heavy snowfall at any time, Robin was speculating.

-He climbed on the bike and the next minute he was at the shop.
-Only a few customers were standing at the front buying some petty items.
+He climbed on the bike and the next minute he was at the store.
+Only a few customers were standing at the front, buying some petty items.
 Robin got down and entered the pavement and then he saw Adrina standing near the other side of the shop under its extending terrace.

 "What are you doing here?"
 Robin was surprised to see her.

 "Hi, Robin.
-I came to drop my friend at the bus stop and was going back but it started to drizzle and I stopped by the shop waiting for it to subside but it is still there and snowflakes are also there now in plenty.
+I came to drop my friend at the bus stop and was going back but it started to drizzle and I stopped by the shop waiting for it to subside but it is still there and snowflakes are also there now coming down.
 I don't want to get wet and catch a cold", she was grinning.

 Robin and Adrina were in the same college and were friends.
 She lived in the same housing layout but her house was about 10-minute walk from the shop.

 Robin climbed the bike and started peddling.
-Before bending on the turn he glanced back and saw Adrina standing on the verandah looking towards him.
+Before turning at the bend he glanced back and saw Adrina standing on the verandah looking towards him.
 Robin got down and waved to her.
-She responded and waved back energetically and then Robin again climbed back on his bike and took a turn to his house.
+She responded and waved back energetically and then Robin again climbed back on his bike and sped to his house.
 He knew that Adrina liked him.
 Robin also liked her.
 He always felt good in her company.

-Snowflakes were falling softly to the ground like dry leaves of the trees falling down making no noise.
+Snowflakes were falling softly on the ground like dry leaves of the trees falling down in Autumn making no noise.

 © 2022 Umesh Chandra Bhatt